Peter Joel Basser, Ph.D.

 Dr. Peter Basser received his A.B., S.M., and Ph.D. in Engineering Sciences from Harvard University and his postdoctoral training in Bioengineering in the NIH IRP.
 In 1997, he became Chief of the Section on Tissue Biophysics and Biomimetics (STBB), NICHD, and then later served as Director of the Program on Pediatric Imaging and Tissue Sciences until 2015.
 At that point, he was appointed to be the Associate Scientific Director for Imaging, Behavior, and Genomic Integrity within the NICHD IRP.

-Dr. Basser's group is primarily known for its invention, development, and clinical implementation of MR diffusion tensor imaging (DTI), and several other quantitative MRI methods for performing in vivo MRI histology or "microstructure imaging".
+Dr. Basser is primarily known the invention, development, and clinical implementation of MR diffusion tensor imaging (DTI), and several other quantitative MRI methods for performing in vivo MRI histology or "microstructure imaging".
 These include CHARMED and AxCaliber MRI, which measures the mean axon diameter and axon diameter distribution, respectively, within white matter fascicles, and double Pulsed-Field Gradient (dPFG) MRI methods, which are used to elucidate distinct microstructural features of both gray and white matter in the brain.

 Komlosh ME, Horkay F, Freidlin RZ, Nevo U, Assaf Y, Basser PJ.
 Detection of microscopic anisotropy in gray matter and in a novel tissue phantom using double Pulsed Gradient Spin Echo MR. J Magn Reson.
 2007;189(1):38-45.